jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

   ▷𝓔N[W] {W} = appᵒ (Sᵒ (▷→ (monoᵒ (→ᵒI (⊨N (W • γ)))))) Zᵒ
 ```

-The next few compatibility lemmas, for application and casts, all
+The next few compatibility lemmas, for application, injection, and
-involve reasoning about the reduction of subexpressions.
-Instead of
+projection all involve reasoning about the reduction of one or two
-duplicating this reasoning, the standard approach is to put that
+subexpressions.
+Instead of duplicating this reasoning, the standard
-reasoning in the "bind" lemma, which we discuss next.
+approach is to put that reasoning in the "bind" lemma, which we
+discuss next.

 ## Interlude: the "Bind" Lemma